yunpeng-shi/MPLS/README.md

 ```

 In general, one can take this parameter to 0 as iteration # increases.
-However, for denser graphs one may let it approach 1 and gradually ignore the residual information.
+However, for some dense graphs one may let it approach 1 and gradually ignore the residual information.
 See Demo_MPLS.m for details.

 ## Dependencies